ActivisionGameScience/ags_conda_recipes/README.rst

 package (dependency) management.
 For other languages you might consider it as well.

-To justify this, consider current package managers:
+To justify this, consider other package managers:

 * python has ``pip`` + ``virtualenv``